0110.be logo

 This library calculates fine-grained constant-Q spectral representations of audio signals quickly from Java.
 The spectral transform can be visualized or further processed in a (Music Information Retrieval) processing chain.

-The calculation of a Gabor transform is done by a C++ library named Gaborator.
-A Java native interface (JNI) bridge to the C++ Gaborator is provided here.
+The calculation of a Gabor transform is done by a C library named Gaborator.
+A Java native interface (JNI) bridge to the C Gaborator is provided here.
 A combination of Gaborator and a fast FFT library (such as pfft) allows fine grained constant-Q transforms at a rate of about 200 times real-time on moderate hardware.

-Fine grained spectral transforms in Java.
+JGaborator visualization Fine grained spectral transforms in Java

 SyncSink is able to synchronize video and audio recordings of the same event.
 As long as some audio is shared between the multimedia files a reliable synchronization solution will be proposed.
 SyncSink is ideal to synchronize video recordings of the same event by multiple cameras or to align a high definition audio recording with a video recording (with less qualitative audio).
 SyncSink is also used to facilitate synchronization of multimodal research data e.g. to research the interaction between movement and music.

-SyncSink program with some multimedia files.
+SyncSink interface SyncSink program with multimedia files

 Tarsos: Software for Pitch Analysis